alexs7/RectangleIntersector/README.md

 }
  ```

-I have already included 4 sample rectangles and below you can see a visualization of Rectangle 3 and 4 in the file (coordinates not accurate), ```rectangles.txt```:
+I have already included 4 sample rectangles and below you can see a rough visualization of Rectangle 3 and 4 in the file (these do not intersect of course), ```rectangles.txt```:

 ![alt tag](https://s31.postimg.org/5jca44097/Screen_Shot_2016_06_26_at_21_17_24.png)